piyaakotharii/git_github_tutorial/README.md

 ## Aim

-⦿ Pull Request
+⦿ Install git on your local system, git will be our primary version controll system

-⦿ Learn Basic of Git i.e Staging, Commiting, Branching
+⦿ Learn Basic of Git i.e cloning a repository, making changes, staging chages, making commits, creating new pull requests